osm2pgsql-dev/osm2pgsql/README.txt

 Combining the -v and -h switches will tell about the exact definitions of the projections.

+In case you want to use some completely different projection there is the -E option.
+It will initialise the projection as +init=epsg:<num>.
+This allows you to use any projection recognised by proj4, which is useful if you want to make a map in a different projection.
+These projections are usually defined in /usr/share/proj/epsg.

 Database Access Examples
 ========================
 If you wish to access the data from the database then the